Telegram Channel Analytics: Track Performance Like a Pro

 Manual tracking: Export data from each platform to a spreadsheet

-- Tools like BrandGhost show performance across platforms
+- Tools like BrandGhost show performance across social platforms in one place

-- Easier to compare Telegram to Twitter, LinkedIn, etc.
+- Easier to compare Telegram engagement to other platforms

 Key Cross-Platform Questions